Health and Travel Alerts Learn More Left arrow

 Pulpit Rock, Norway

 Towering 1,800 feet above the Lysefjord, Preikestolen, or Pulpit Rock, is a flat, rocky outcrop with jaw-dropping views over some of Europe’s most unique and breathtaking scenery.
-It’s a five-mile hike to the top that starts with a steep climb, followed by gentle slopes through woods.
+This European attraction is a five-mile hike to the top that starts with a steep climb, followed by gentle slopes through woods.

 While challenging, the rewards are unique.
 At its summit, there’s an incredibly sheer drop-off on three sides, allowing those who are vertigo-immune to get close to the edge for the ultimate shot of the Norwegian fjord below.